How to get a visa for Egypt

 How do I apply for an Egypt visa?

-An entry visa for Egypt may be applied for online, through Visagov, or in person at the consulate or embassy closest to the place of residence.
+An entry visa for Egypt may be applied for online via Visagov or in person at the consulate or embassy closest to the place of residence.
 To apply online, a form must be completed with personal details, passport details, and trip information (for example, the hotel).
 A full-color image of the passport must also be attached, complete, clear, and legible.
-After payment by credit card is made, the application decision is sent by email.
+After payment by credit card, the application decision is sent by email.

-What requirements are needed to apply for a visa to Egypt?
+What documents are needed to apply for an Egypt visa?

-To apply for an entry visa for Egypt, the following documentation must be provided:
+To apply for an Egypt entry visa, the following documentation must be provided:

-- A clear, legible copy of a passport with validity exceeding 6 months from the date of entry into the country.
+• A clear, legible copy of the passport with validity exceeding 6 months from the date of entry into the country.

-Can an Egypt visa be modified once processed?
+Can an Egypt visa be modified once submitted?

-In practice, an Egypt eVisa usually cannot be edited once it has been submitted (and especially after payment).
-If the authorities detect an issue—for example, inconsistent details or passport documentation/image quality that is insufficient—additional information may be requested.
+In practice, an Egypt eVisa cannot usually be edited once submitted (and especially after payment).
+If the authorities detect an issue — for example, inconsistent details or insufficient passport image/document quality — additional information may be requested.

 If the error affects key details (name, passport number, date of birth, etc.), the most common outcome is that a new application must be submitted with the correct information, as such mistakes may lead to rejection or to a visa that is not valid for travel.